Seismic Product Designer Salary | $75K-$100K+ | Levels.fyi

 The median Product Designer compensation in United States package at Seismic totals $100K per year.
-View the base salary, stock, and bonus breakdowns for Seismic's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Seismic's total compensation packages.
 Last updated: 11/3/2025

 Company